 An OMI initiator that is a non-AP STA may indicate changes in its transmit parameters by sending a frame that contains the OM Control subfield to the OMI responder.
 The OMI initiator shall set:

-— The UL MU Disable subfield to 1 to indicate suspension to response to a Trigger frame or a frame carrying a TRS Control subfield (see 26.5.2).
+— The UL MU Disable subfield to 1 to indicate suspension to response to a triggering frame (see 26.5.2).

 TGax Editor: Update D4.1 P396L15 as shown below.

 NOTE—A device might have multiple radios that can create difficult in-device coexistence challenges.
-The device might set UL MU Disable subfield to 1 and the UL MU Data Disable subfield to 0 if it has trouble responding to a Trigger frame or a frame carrying a TRS Control subfield because the timing or high transmit power would cause interference with another radio in the device.
+The device might set UL MU Disable subfield to 1 and the UL MU Data Disable subfield to 0 if it has trouble responding to a triggering frame because the timing or high transmit power would cause interference with another radio in the device.

 TGax Editor: Update D4.1 P478L39 as shown below.

-UL MU transmissions are preceded by a Trigger frame or a frame carrying a TRS Control subfield from the AP.
+UL MU transmissions are preceded by a triggering frame from the AP.

 TGax Editor: Update D4.1 P493L42 as shown below.

-This format is used for a transmission that is a response to a Trigger frame or a frame carrying a TRS Control subfield from an AP.
+This format is used for a transmission that is a response to a triggering frame from an AP.

 [End of File]